-You and your child or the person under your care will not receive any direct benefits from being in the study.
+You will not receive any direct benefits from being in the study.

 However, the study aims to benefit the wider community by providing insights into how the HSC system affects students' well-being and academic experiences.
 By identifying stressors and potential misconceptions, the research may inform improvements to the HSC, promoting a more supportive educational environment.
 These findings could potentially guide policymakers and educators in creating a system that better aligns with student needs, ultimately fostering healthier and more equitable outcomes for future Year 12 students.